 In addition to the actual age of the ice at any given depth in the core, scientists can also determine the mean temperature of the Earth's past climate for different times and ages by measuring the ratio of the isotopes of oxygen (O16 and O18) gas present in the CO2.
 Full details of this and other techniques and further references to GISP2 and GRIP projects can be found here: GISP2 Ice Coring Effort.

 Secular critics of Young Earth Creationism cite the very existence of the Greenland Ice Sheet and the paleoenvironmental record it contains (as well as the data found in ice cores from the glaciers on Kilimanjaro in Africa and Huascaran in Peru) as absolute proof that the Earth is older than 6,000 years and that Noah's flood did not occur, since there are no indications of a flood in the ice core layers.
 On the first point they are absolutely correct.
 On the second point, we disagree that the lack of direct evidence in the ice proves that a global flood did not take place at all.
-There is certainly much "indirect" evidence to consider.
+There is certainly much "indirect" evidence to consider and we will detail that on this page.

 The ice core records, whether in Greenland or mountain top glaciers around the globe, are replete with "melt" indicators.
 These are layers where an indeterminate amount of the surface ice has been melted between accumulations.
 The resolution of the layer dating at GISP2 is about 3.8 years.
 Therefore, pinning down a one-year flood sequence to definitively prove or disprove Noah's flood in the ice core record is problematic.
 Whether the ice was floated off its anchor rock by Noah's flood, or remained stuck fast to the rock and was submerged by the flood waters, would make no difference.
 In either scenario the top layers would have been washed over by fresh (not salt) water, resulting in a "melt" layer or hiatus in accumulation, in the former case by rains; in the latter case through inundation by a rapidly rising fresh water lens.
 What is important is the fact that the Greenland Ice Sheet and mountain glaciers exist and have calibrated dated layer points between them.
 We can learn from these if we know what to look for, and where.